-1. Hardware sales

-- a.
-Hardware sales revenue is comprised of products that proactively prevent, secure and manage advanced cybersecurity threats and malware for customers. - 2.
-Electronic software, license and maintenance sales - a.
-Electronic software and maintenance sales revenues are comprised of fees that provide customers with access to propriety and third-party software licenses and related support and updates during the term of the customer agreements.

-3. Professional Services
+- 1. Hardware and systems sales - a.
+Hardware and systems sales revenue is comprised of products that proactively prevent, secure and manage advanced cybersecurity threats and malware for customers. - 2.
+Software, license and maintenance sales - a.
+Software, license and maintenance sales revenues are comprised of fees that provide customers with access to propriety and third-party software licenses and related support and updates during the term of the customer agreements. - 3.
+Professional Services - a.

-a.
 Professional Services are generally on either a fixed fee, milestone based, time & material or subscription basis.
 These services are generally distinct from other goods or services that the Company might provide to the same customer under the same or separate contracts.